How it Works

 Online Course Format

-Courses offered using Canvas are typically not self-paced courses.
-In those which are not self-paced, you will need to diligently meet scheduled dates for projects and assessments that must be completed during specific time periods throughout the semester or term.
+Rider’s online courses offered using Canvas are typically not self-paced courses.
+In those which are not self-paced, yYou will need to diligently meet scheduled dates for projects and assessments that must be completed during specific time periods throughout the semester or term.

 Before the course begins: